-For some adventurers, now it’s all about using the best available technology.
-And when it comes to the best app for the trail, there are two names which reign supreme: AllTrails and Gaia GPS.
+For some adventurers, it’s now all about using the best available technology.
+And when it comes to the best app for the trail, there are two hot contenders: AllTrails and Gaia GPS.

 AllTrails and Gaia came upon the scene around the same time — 2010 and 2009 respectively.